kurtrahir/ANN/readme.md

 $$\mathbf{O}(i,j) = \sum_{l=0}^{c}\sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i+n,j+m,l)\cdot \mathbf{K}(n,m,l)$$

 Furthermore, each convolutional layer may have more than one kernel, causing the output to have several channels.
-For $p$ kernels, $K$ is now $(p, k_x, k_y, c)$ the output of the convolutional layers has dimensions $(x-k_x+1, y-k_y+1, p)$, and is:
+For $f$ kernels, $K$ is now $(f, k_x, k_y, c)$ the output of the convolutional layers has dimensions $(x-k_x+1, y-k_y+1, f)$, and is:

 $$\mathbf{O}(i,j,h) = \sum_{l=0}^{c}\sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i+n,j+m,l)\cdot \mathbf{K}(h,n,m,l)$$

 To come back to the idea of parameters, if we consider the same example image, and instead of using 128 neurons, we learn 128 $(3\times 3)$ filters, we get $3\times 3 \times 3 \times 128 = 3456$ parameters, a much more manageable quantity.

 One more consideration for the convolutional layer's oepration is that the kernel may be slid over the input in different manners by changing the step size.
 A standard operation has a step size of 1 in both spatial dimensions $(1,1)$ but larger step sizes can reduce the overlap of the receptive fields and achieve further dimensionality reduction of the input.
-Let $s_x, s_y$ be the step size in the $x$ and $y$ dimensions respectively, the output now has dimensions $({x-k_x \over s_x} + 1, {y-k_y \over s_y} + 1, p)$
+Let $s_x, s_y$ be the step size in the $x$ and $y$ dimensions respectively, the output now has dimensions $({x-k_x \over s_x} + 1, {y-k_y \over s_y} + 1, f)$

 $$\mathbf{O}(i,j,h) = \sum_{l=0}^{c}\sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i\times s_x+n,j\times s_y+m,l)\cdot \mathbf{K}(n,m,l,h)$$

-Finally, same as for the dense layers, convolutional layers have an activation function and a bias vector $\mathbf{b}=[b_0,b_1,...,b_p]$.
+Finally, same as for the dense layers, convolutional layers have an activation function and a bias vector $\mathbf{b}=[b_0,b_1,...,b_f]$.
 This means that the output of a convolutional layer is.

 $$\mathbf{O}(i,j,h) = \sigma\left (\sum_{l=0}^{c}\sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i\times s_x+n,j\times s_y+m,l)\cdot \mathbf{K}(n,m,l,h) + b_h\right )$$

 To compute this in an efficient manner, `cupy`'s `get_strided_view` was utilized. `cupy` arrays are stored in contiguous memory, and their structure is stored using strides.
 Typically, this means that adjacent elements in the first dimension are accessed by taking a stride of the size of the data type in being used, while accessing adjacent elements in the second dimension is achieved by taking a stride of the size of the data type multiplied by the size of the first dimension.

 To avoid iterating over each image when passing it through a convolutional layer, we can exploit `stride_tricks` to create an array conducive to a single operation.
-Notably an array of size $({x-k_x \over s_x} + 1,{y-k_y \over s_y} + 1,p,k,k,c)$.
+Notably an array of size $({x-k_x \over s_x} + 1,{y-k_y \over s_y} + 1,f,k,k,c)$.
 The first three dimensions correspond to the output size of the operation, while the last three dimensions correspond to the size of an individual kernel.

 Instead of creating an array of such size in memory, we change the strides to be taken to access the next element in each dimension.
 This allows us to have the same value exist in different indices of the array.
 Let $(m_x, m_y, m_z)$ be the stride size of the standard representation of the array in memory.
 To prepare for an efficient operation, we obtain a view with stride sizes: $(m_x \times s_z, m_y \times s_y, 0, m_x, m_y, m_z)$.
 Notable features of these strides:
  - The first two dimensions stride in accordance with the step size of the operation.
- - The third dimension does not stride at all: this has the effect that the array is in effect repeated $p$ times in this dimension.
+ - The third dimension does not stride at all: this has the effect that the array is in effect repeated $f$ times in this dimension.
 This is done as all $p$ kernels operate on the same input data.
  - The last three dimensions are normal strides, as we want to access individual values.

 By performing the dot product over the last three dimensions of the view and the last three dimensions of the kernel we are now left exactly with the desired output.